Turkey signs $3.5 billion deal for Sikorsky helicopters

 He said the agreement would allow Turkish industry to develop the capability to produce nearly every part of the helicopter, including a newly designed Turkish cockpit.

-He said Sikorsky had already agreed with Turkey to market the Turkish version of the Black Hawk in other markets, helping Sikorsky benefit from Turkey's existing relationships in those areas and generating additional orders for Turkish suppliers.
+He said Sikorsky would work with Turkey to market the international version of the Black Hawk in other countries, leveraging Turkey's existing relationships in those areas and generating additional orders for Turkish suppliers.

 "We're going out arm in arm, as we bring in other sales outside of Turkey that will be supplied by the new supply chain," Maurer said.